 Hurrah for the EU General Data Protection Regulation (often known as GDPR)!
 It does put you in better control of online information about you.

 I want Calligraphy-Skills.com to work in a decent, fair, and open way.
 A major part of that is making sure I protect my online visitors' privacy so far as possible on my website, and let you know what I do.
 It is not a very simple topic so please forgive the length of the document below.
-I have adapted quite complicated policy to make it relevant to Calligraphy-Skills.com and to try to make it more readable.
+I have adapted quite complicated policy to make it relevant to Calligraphy-Skills.com and to try to make it easy (or at least easier) for you to understand and use.

-My most important principle is that personal information received from you will be used only for internal purposes.
-I will not sell it or provide it to third parties (unless separately agreed with you).
+My most important principle is that any personal information I receive from you will be used only for internal purposes, to answer your questions and maintain a record of correspondence or transactions.
+I will not sell it or provide your personal information to third parties (unless you agree to this by specific arrangement – for example, if you want me to put you in touch with another calligrapher, or a particular arts supplier, etc).

 Personally identifiable information